TruncatedDinoSour/armour/doc/d/keyfile-1.md

 of your password, meaning you shall set a strong password - clients may force users to set a strong password to not compromise the security of the Keyfile system.

-This file has multiple passes of encryption, which is good enough for obscuring the keys stored inside, although it is not recommended to share or spread your Keyfile publicly.
+This file format has multiple passes of encryption with a single algorithm, which is good enough for obscuring the keys stored inside, although it is not recommended to share or spread your Keyfile publicly.
 It must be kept secret, and if publicly released, the system shall be classified as highly compromised.

 ## File identifiers